networknt/light-4j/docs/content/architecture/nodejs.md

 ## Memory Footprint is high on multiple core platform

-For one work, it uses less memory than Java, but on a multi-core system, you have to start workers per cpu core in order to utilize the resource to its full potential.
+For one worker, it uses less memory than Java, but on a multi-core system, you have to start workers per cpu core in order to utilize the resource to its full potential.
 These workers are independent and there is no shared memory, they allocate heap independently.
-If you start four or eight workers, it uses more memory than Java that have only one instance multi-threaded.
+If you start four or eight workers, it uses more memory than Java which has only one instance multi-threaded with shared heap memory.

 ## Much slower than New Java platforms